 Therefore, the IR7 DS is the main bottleneck in the LHC in terms of losses for both protons and heavy ions.
 In case of large drops in the beam lifetime, in particular for the case of HL-LHC where the stored energy is almost doubled compared to the LHC, the impacted magnets risk quenching and the beams should be dumped by the BLMs before.
 This would result in costly downtime and reduced HL-LHC availability and have a negative impact on physics production.

-To alleviate the losses for both protons heavy ions losses risk to impose larger limitations, additional collimators will be installed in the dispersion suppressors, on the side of the outgoing beam, in the area where the dispersion is already rising [1].
+To alleviate the losses for both protons and heavy ions, these last ones for which losses risk to impose larger limitations, additional collimators will be installed in the dispersion suppressors, on the side of the outgoing beam, in the area where the dispersion is already rising [1].
 In the HL-LHC baseline, one such collimator, called TCLD, will be installed per side.
 In order to make space for the collimator, an existing LHC dipole will be removed and replaced by two shorter and stronger 11T magnets, with the collimator fitted in between them.

-This document details the installation of the TCLD collimators, foreseen to take place in LS2, while a different ECR describes the installation of the 11T magnets.
+This document details the installation of the TCLD collimators, foreseen to take place in LS2, while a different ECR (under preparation) describes the installation of the 11T magnets.

 REASON FOR THE CHANGE

 In order to probe the acceptable losses in the IR7 DS, experimental quench tests have been performed [2-6].
 The proton quench tests did not result in a quench, however, the heavy-ion test with a 6.37 Z TeV Pb beam resulted in a quench of the dipole MBB.9L7 [6].
 This gives a lower limit on the allowed stored beam energy of 10.8 MJ at 6.37 Z TeV, accounting for the specified allowed minimum lifetime of 12 minutes that the collimation system should be able to handle.
-At the same time, the HL-LHC baseline foresees a stored ion energy of 24 MJ, at the higher energy of 7 Z TeVat the same time the quench limit is expected to go down at higher energy.
+At the same time, the HL-LHC baseline foresees a stored ion energy of 24 MJ, at the higher energy of 7 Z TeV; at the same time, the quench limit is expected to go down at higher energy.
 Therefore, mitigations have to be put in place in order to ensure adequate performance of the heavy-ion cleaning.

 For protons, FLUKA simulations indicate the peak power density in the most loaded IR7 DS magnet is expected to be about a factor 3 lower than for Pb ions during a 12 minute lifetime drop [7].
 Based on these results, it is estimated that TCLDs might not be needed for proton operation, however, the error bars are large and it cannot be excluded.
 Therefore, the installation of one TCLD per side in IR7 is proposed in order to reduce the peak power in the impacted magnets, in accordance also with a previous international review [8].

 DETAILED DESCRIPTION